turingschool/curriculum/tutorials/controllers/friendly-urls.markdown

 end
 ```

-[TODO: This following reads badly.
-What is the goal here?
-It sounds like we are trying to say "If your use-case does not require names that start with digits, we can add a validation."
-Since the bug behavior is negative, it doesn't make sense to mix a positive (acceptable) with coding for the negative outcome (preventing digits)]

 Our goal is achieved, but we have introduced a possible bug: if a name starts with a digit it will look like an ID.
-If it is acceptable to our business domain, we can add a validation that names cannot start with a digit:
+Let's add a validation that names cannot start with a digit:

 ```ruby
 class Tag < ActiveRecord::Base